facebook/react/docs/docs/reference-react-component.md

 };
 ```

+We recommend using [Flow](https://flowtype.org/) when possible, to get compile-time typechecking instead of runtime typechecking.

 ### `setState(nextState, callback)`

 Performs a shallow merge of nextState into current state.
 This is the primary method you use to trigger UI updates from event handlers and server request callbacks.